 The evaluation should be an objective and accurate documentation of the individual’s job performance over the entire preceding year.
-The KSAS Performance Appraisal Form is initiated by the staff member and completed by the supervisor; a face-to-face meeting should be held to discuss the evaluation and to set mutual goals for the upcoming year.
-See Word Document: Performance Appraisal Guidelines
+The KSAS Performance Evaluation Form is initiated by the staff member and completed by the supervisor; a face-to-face meeting should be held to discuss the evaluation and to set mutual goals for the upcoming year.

 Once the performance evaluation is completed, the supervisor recommends an appropriate merit increase that is reflective of performance and current budget constraints.
-Guidelines for merit increases for KSAS staff are posted on KASPER each spring for the upcoming fiscal year and are based on University Guidelines distributed by Charlene Hayes, Vice President of Human Resources, and adapted to reflect KSAS budgetary restrictions for the upcoming fiscal year.
+Guidelines for merit increases for KSAS staff are posted on KASPER each spring for the upcoming fiscal year and are based on university guidelines distributed by Heidi Conway, vice president of human resources and adapted to reflect KSAS budgetary restrictions for the upcoming fiscal year.

 KSAS Salary Increases/Performance Appraisals

-The KSAS Performance Appraisal process is initiated by the individual staff member being evaluated.
-For those staff members who are delinquent in completing their portion of the Performance Appraisal Form, a reminder should be sent by the Department Administrator to the staff member in writing.
-If the Appraisal is still not received within a reasonable timeframe (6 weeks), the supervisor should initiate the Performance Review process WITHOUT input from the staff member, and the Appraisal itself should indicate that the staff member did not follow the KSAS review process.
-If the delinquency is attributable to the staff member, retroactive increases will not be made beyond 6 weeks past the SRD, unless there are extenuating circumstances.
-If the delinquency is on the part of the supervisor and the administrator has made a good faith effort to encourage the supervisor to complete the review, the matter should be referred to the KSAS Dean’s office.
+The KSAS performance appraisal process is initiated by the individual staff member being evaluated.
+For those staff members who are delinquent in completing their portion of the Performance Appraisal Form, a reminder should be sent by the department administrator to the staff member in writing.
+If the appraisal is still not received within a reasonable timeframe (six weeks), the supervisor should initiate the performance review process without input from the staff member, and the appraisal itself should indicate that the staff member did not follow the KSAS review process.
+If the delinquency is attributable to the staff member, retroactive increases will not be made beyond six weeks past the SRD, unless there are extenuating circumstances.
+If the delinquency is on the part of the supervisor and the administrator has made a good faith effort to encourage the supervisor to complete the review, the matter should be referred to the KSAS Dean’s Office.

-In addition to performance based, or merit, increases given on the SRD (Salary Review Date), salary increases may be given for the following situations.
-Please see HR Policy on Salary Administration Program for additional information.http://hrnt.jhu.edu/pol-man/section/section5.cfm#E
+In addition to performance-based, or merit, increases given on the SRD (Salary Review Date), salary increases may be given for the following situations.
+Please see HR Policy on Salary Administration Program for additional information.

-Below the Minimum Increase: at any time an individual’s salary falls below the minimum of the pay range (usually July 1 of the new fiscal year), an increase must be given to bring the salary to the minimum.
+Below the Minimum Increase: Any time an individual’s salary falls below the minimum of the pay range (usually July 1 of the new fiscal year), an increase must be given to bring the salary to the minimum.